Reliability of Breath-Test Results in a Drunk-Driving Case

 In every state in the U.S., a driver with a blood alcohol concentration (BAC) of 0.08 or higher is presumed to be legally intoxicated for drunk-driving purposes.
 Each state has also enacted an implied-consent law.
 Implied-consent laws provide that every licensed driver within the state is considered to have given his or her consent to chemical testing to determine his or her BAC whenever a law enforcement officer has reasonable suspicion of intoxication.
 In most states, refusal to submit to such a test results in license suspension or revocation.

 While a blood test is arguably more reliable, the breath test for BAC is more commonly used in the field because the testing equipment is convenient to transport and because the test is easier to administer, can be used by nonmedical personnel, is less physically intrusive to the person taking the test and produces results faster.
 However, under certain circumstances, breath tests can be less than reliable as an accurate measure of BAC.

-If you are facing drunk-driving charges, contact Weiland Upton in Richmond, Virginia, to speak to an attorney who is thoroughly familiar with possible breath-test weaknesses.
+If you are facing drunk-driving charges, contact The Weiland Firm, PLC in Richmond, Virginia, to speak to an attorney who is thoroughly familiar with possible breath-test weaknesses.

 History and Science of the Breath Test

 The Breathalyzer® was invented in 1954 to collect evidence of intoxication by measuring BAC through breath analysis.
 Since that time, several manufacturers have entered into the breath-analyzer market and the science behind the machine has evolved.
 The word “breathalyzer” is now widely used to refer to these apparatus regardless of manufacturer.
 Other terms used to refer to these devices include evidential breath tester (EBT), breath analyzer, breath-analysis product, breath-alcohol analyzer and breath-testing device or machine.
 In addition to Breathalyzer, common brands include Intoxilyzer® and Intoximeter®.